Warm Place. Cool Shul.

 LEADERSHIP AND LOCATION

 This year, LMAHH is being hosted by two congregations.
 Our Sunday Program meets at Har Zion and our Tuesday Program meets at Beth Am Israel.
 The Director of LMAHH is Norman Einhorn.
-He is the current the co-principal of the Har Zion High and will oversee both the Sunday and Tuesday programs.
+He is the current co-principal of the Har Zion High and will oversee both the Sunday and Tuesday programs.
 Steve Goldberg, the current co-principal of the Har Zion High program, is the Sunday Coordinator.
 Hazzan Harold Messinger from Beth Am Israel is the Tuesday Coordinator.

 EDUCATION AND CURRICULUM